 The concept behind the series is to bring a wider audience to the Breeders Cup.
 This has been achieved and now they have horses from 16 countries that compete in the Breeders Cup, largely down to the Challenge Series and the races that it includes.

 The Breeders Cup takes place in November and this is the widely seen as the spectacle to flat racing in the US.
 It’s only a month following this that the Challenge Series begins, with a trip to San Isidro Racecourse for the Gran Premio International Carlos Pellegrini in Argentina.

 It then runs right through until early October with the final races of the series being the JP Morgan Chase Jessamine Stakes at Keeneland Racecourse in Kentucky.

-How Many Races Are There and What Are the Biggest?
+How Many Races Are There & Which Are the Biggest?

 The calibre of races within the series is of the highest order.
 There are over 60 that take place each year and whilst they do sometimes chop and change, they schedule has remained pretty constant over the last few years.

 Prix de l’Arc de Triomphe